TITLE 77: PUBLIC HEALTH

 staff or licensed prescriber

-7) Whenever the controlled substance portion of an emergency medication kit is opened, the consultant pharmacist shall be notified within 24 hours.
+7) Whenever the controlled substance portion of an emergency medication kit is opened, the consultant pharmacist shall be notified within 24 hours afterward.
 During any period when this kit is opened, a shift count shall be done on all controlled substances until the kit is closed or locked, or the controlled substance is replaced.
 Shift counts are not mandatory when the kit is sealed.
 Forms for shift counts shall be kept with the controlled substances portion of the emergency medication kit.

-9) Failure to comply with any provision of this Section or with any applicable provision of State or federal statutes or State regulations pertaining to controlled substances shall result in loss of the privilege of having or placing controlled substances in emergency medication kits until the facility can demonstrate that it is in compliance with such regulations.
+9) Failure to comply with any provision of this Section or with any applicable provision of State or federal statutes or State regulations pertaining to controlled substances shall result in loss of the privilege of having or placing controlled substances in emergency medication kits until the facility can demonstrate that it is in compliance with the regulations.
 This is in addition to the usual methods of corrective action available to the Department, such as fines and other penalties.

 1) Facilities shall store medical grade products separately from industrial grade products.
 The storage area for medical grade products shall be well defined with one area for receiving full medical gas vessels and another for storing empty vessels.